andrei-kukharev/user_grouping/README.md

 # user_grouping
-The grouping (clustering) of users by their data
+The grouping (clustering) of users by their personal data

 ![graph_networkx](graph_networkx.png)